A long time ago, when the world was slow

 and the young men never came home

-The families struggled to make it
+The families struggled to live day to day

-despite all the men gone to war
+with the men gone to fight in the war

 their animals died and their women all cried

-when the young men never came home
+and the soldiers never came home

 They melted the bells in Lisbon

-In Florence and Venice as well
+In Florence and Venice and Rome

 Turned them to cannons and sabers